Table of Contents

 - Snow Study Kit

 - Radio or Satellite Phone

-We will talk about all of these safety gear in detail below.
+We will talk about all of these avalanche safety equipment in detail below.

 The Avalanche Danger Scale